yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

 {{{
 browser.awk        categories.awk     common.awk         editor.awk         form.awk           languages.awk      subcategories.awk  validate.awk
 }}}
-form.awk gives you predefinded forms to use in you webif page.
+form.awk gives you predefined forms to use in you webif page.
 Most of these are used like formname|input

 The current forms are as listed: